-Create a unique directory on your hard drive for working on projects e.g. c:\designs.
-If you need to reinstall WebPACK ISE for future releases it is recommended that the entire WebPACK ISE directory structure is deleted.
+Create a unique directory on your hard drive for working on projects e.g. c:\my_projects.
+If you need to uninstall and reinstall WebPACK ISE due to problems on your system, it is recommended that the entire WebPACK ISE directory structure be deleted.